RuneWiki/RS-DataAPI/README.md

 This is a datamining-oriented API for RuneScape and Old School RuneScape.
 It utilizes [OpenRS2 Archive](https://archive.openrs2.org/)'s API to access archived cache data.

-See [names.tsv](./names.tsv) for a static output of hash names for revision 530.

 ## Standalone Scripts

 Check out [src/rt4/tools](./src/rt4/tools).
 The files there are scripts I've written to do very specific things.
 Like dumping all images in rev 930.